 In addition to pain and suffering, emotional distress, and hedonic damages, suits are permitted for damages that occur as the result of “wrongful” death.
 In order to bring such a suit, an executor or administrator must be appointed by the court.

-Though every case is different, if you are the victim of medical malpractice in New York or New Jersey, you may be entitled to compensation for the following damages:
+Though every case is different, if you are the victim of medical malpractice, you may be entitled to compensation for the following damages:

 - Medical costs associated with additional treatments, including revision surgeries

 - Other medical expenses, such as rehabilitative treatment